documents4j/documents4j/README.md

 Credits
 ---------------------
-Without the [*zt-exec*](https://github.com/zeroturnaround/zt-exec) library from ZeroTurnaround, the work in this project would have been a lot harder.
+The [*zt-exec*](https://github.com/zeroturnaround/zt-exec) library from ZeroTurnaround was a great help for running processes.
 Also, I want to thank the makers of [*threadweaver*](http://code.google.com/p/thread-weaver/) for their great framework for unit testing concurrent applications.